 Top 10 Things Homeowners Need to Consider Before Installing a New Roof

 If you’re planning to replace your roof, you might have tons of questions about the process and how to select the right roofing contractor.
-These ten roof replacement tips will help you get started.
+These ten best roof replacement tips will help you get started.

 Tip #1: Select the Right Roofing Material